TileDB-Inc/TileDB-Cloud-JS/README.md

   })
 ```

-### Read query with overlapping ranges
+### Multi range read queries

-For overlapping ranges, user can set a dimension as an array of ranges (a range should always be a two item array the start and the end, like mentioned above).
+A dimension could be an array of ranges as well

 ```javascript
 const { TileDBQuery } = require("@tiledb-inc/tiledb-cloud");